 - Sun Exposure: Full sun

-- Soil Type: Well-drained, loamy soil
+- Soil Type: Well-draining, loamy soil

 - When it's in Trouble: Droopy appearance, green nodules rather than flowers, spotted leaves